Automation Campaign

 WorkFlow 1: Purchase Request

-This is my tiny practice with Power Automate.
-Firstly, I create a form and add it to our organization Sharepoint for the instructor to submit requests.
+This is my first tiny practice with Power Automate.
+Firstly, I create a form and add it to our organization Sharepoint for the instructor to submit procurement requests.
 When the form comes, I should receive an email notification its details.
 Also this form is linked to a new list in Microsoft List, which would be easily pulled into an Excel sheet everytime a new form arrives.
 At any time, anyone in our department can pull this Excel report with purchasing transactions, which makes purchasings' records transparent.

 In the initial planning step, I always follow this diagram: